Community Engagement

 • Promote environmental health science awareness

 We have received many requests for technology help and support.
-Here are some links to help you learn about your device so you can stay socially connected while physically distancing:
+Here are some links to help you learn about technology so you can stay socially connected while physically distancing:

-We offer free mobile educational outreach events!
-You can choose to have one of our programs presented at a location of your choice by Rochelle Chapman, our Outreach Coordinator, who will bring the information about any of the topics below, lunch, resources, and answer any questions you and your group might have.
-Contact Rochelle Chapman at 313-577-5045 or email rochellechapman@wayne.edu.
+We offer free mobile educational outreach events.
+You can choose to have one of our programs presented at a location of your choice by Rochelle Chapman, our Community Engagement Coordinator, who will bring information about any of the topics below, lunch, resources, and answer questions you and your group might have.
+Contact Rochelle at 313-577-5045 or email rochellechapman@wayne.edu.
 Topics include:

 Understanding Lead Exposure